Teskh/productionPH/README.md

 ### Automatic Task Pausing
 - Implemented a scheduled task to automatically pause active tasks at the end of the day

-## Setup and Installation
-(Include instructions for setting up the project, including required dependencies and configuration steps)

-## Usage
-(Provide basic instructions on how to use the application, including any important workflows or features)

-## Contributing
-(If applicable, include guidelines for contributing to the project)

-## License
-(Specify the license under which the project is released)